hamsikapongubala/CaptchaCatcher/README.md

 # CaptchaCatcher

-## Using Machine Learning to crack Captcha Images
+## Using Machine Learning to Crack Captcha Images

 ### Dependencies